Ratings117

 Average rating4.1

-Jim Butcher, the #1 New York Times bestselling author of The Dresden Files and the Codex Alera novels, conjures up a new series set in a fantastic world of noble families, steam-powered technology, and magic-wielding warriors...
-Since time immemorial, the Spires have sheltered humanity, towering for miles over the mist-shrouded surface of the world.
-Within their halls, aristocratic houses have ruled for generations, developing scientific marvels, fostering trade alliances, and building fleets of airships to keep the peace.
-Captain Grimm commands the merchant ship, Predator.
-Fiercely loyal to Spire Albion, he has taken their side in the cold war with Spire Aurora, disrupting the enemy's shipping lines by attacking their cargo vessels.
-But when the Predator is severely damaged in combat, leaving captain and crew grounded, Grimm is offered a proposition from the Spirearch of Albion--to join a team of agents on a vital mission in exchange for fully restoring Predator to its fighting glory.
-And even as Grimm undertakes this dangerous task, he will learn that the conflict between the Spires is merely a premonition of things to come.
-Humanity's ancient enemy, silent for more than ten thousand years, has begun to stir once more.
+Jim Butcher, the #1 New York Times bestselling author of the Dresden Files and the Codex Alera novels, conjures up a new series set in a fantastic world of noble families, steam-powered technology, and magic-wielding warriors...
+Since time immemorial, the Spires have sheltered humanity.
+Within their halls, the ruling aristocratic houses develop scientific marvels, foster trade alliances, and maintain fleets of airships to keep the peace.
+Captain Grimm commands the merchant ship Predator.
+Loyal to Spire Albion, he has taken their side in the cold war with Spire Aurora, disrupting the enemy’s shipping lines by attacking their cargo vessels.
+But when the Predator is damaged in combat, Grimm joins a team of Albion agents on a vital mission in exchange for fully restoring his ship.
+And as Grimm undertakes this task, he learns that the conflict between the Spires is merely a premonition of things to come.
+Humanity’s ancient enemy, silent for more than ten thousand years, has begun to stir once more.
 And death will follow in its wake...

 Featured Series